-Idiom of the day :- Put someone in the picture
+Idiom of the day :- Take someone under one’s wing

-Idiom of the day :- Put someone in the picture
+Idiom of the day :- Take someone under one’s wing

 Usage, examples and definition of the Idiom :-